Bond investors cool to Europe's stragglers as political clouds gather

 Spanish equivalents - having suffered their worst week since

-quarter, which compares with 56 bps in the second quarter and 92
+quarter, which compares with 56 bps in Q2 and 92 bps in Q1.

 "You don't need to be a genius to see that clearly you've